- Impact Factor: 0.854

 For guidance on conflict of interest statements, please see the ICMJE recommendations.

 At SAGE we are committed to facilitating openness, transparency and reproducibility of research.
 Where relevant, International Journal of Micro Air Vehicles encourages authors to share their research data in a suitable public repository subject to ethical considerations and where data is included, to add a data accessibility statement in their manuscript file.
 Authors should also follow data citation principles.
-For more information please visit the SAGE Author Gateway, which includes information about SAGE’s partnership with the data repository Figshare.
+For more information please visit the Research Data Sharing Policies, which includes information about SAGE’s partnership with the data repository Figshare.

 SAGE is committed to upholding the integrity of the academic record.
 We encourage authors to refer to the Committee on Publication Ethics’ International Standards for Authors and view the Publication Ethics page on the SAGE Author Gateway.